libavg/libavg/sphinxdoc/ui.rst

             If set, this parameter enables inertia processing.
 It describes how quickly the transform comes to a stop after the cursor is released.

-        **Callbacks:**
+        :param moveHandler:

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.MOTION, moveHandler)`.

+        :param upHandler:

+            A shortcut for
+            :samp:`Recognizer.subscribe(Recognizer.UP, upHandler)`.

+        **Messages:**

-            .. py:method:: moveHandler(transform)
+            .. py:method:: Recognizer.MOTION(transform)

-                Called whenever the transform changes.
+                Emitted whenever the transform changes.
+This usually happens in response to one or more :py:const:`CURSORMOTION` events, but may also happen because of inertia.

                 :param Transform transform:

                     The change in transformation since the last call of move or up.

-            .. py:method:: upHandler(transform)
+            .. py:method:: Recognizer.UP(transform)

                 Called when the last touch is released.
+If inertia is enabled, there may be move events after the up event.

-                :param transform:
+                :param Transform transform:

                     The change in transformation since the last call of move.

-            .. py:method:: endHandler()

-                Called when movement stops.
-This is either directly after the up event or when inertia has run its course.

         .. py:method:: abort()

-            Aborts the present recognized gesture and sliding caused by inertia
+            Aborts the present recognized gesture and sliding caused by inertia.